 Top Towns in Colorado to Retire In

 This retirement list isn’t backed by statistics, only preference based on spending time around this Centennial State.
-Almost twice mile high elevation towns like Leadville (10,200′) and Breckenridge (9,600′) are out because most of us don’t have Sherpa blood and could do without the heavy breathing just to scrape off our windshield.
+Almost twice-mile-high elevation towns like Leadville (10,200′) and Breckenridge (9,600′) are out because most of us don’t have Sherpa blood and could do without the heavy breathing just to scrape off our windshield.

-There’s a lack of Denver Metro cities because it’s getting so busy there that who wants to put up with that kind of traffic in retirement.
-Very expensive resort towns like Vail, Aspen and Steamboat Springs are also 86’ed for our retirement list because it’s better to stretch our dollars.
+There’s a lack of Denver Metro cities because it’s getting so busy there that who wants to put up with that kind of traffic in retirement?
+Very expensive resort towns like Vail, Aspen, and Steamboat Springs are also 86’ed for our retirement list because it’s better to stretch our dollars.
 Though if you got the funds any of those valleys are fantastic: Vail, Roaring Fork, and Yampa.

-If you’re a city slicker by choice, then Denver and Colorado Springs are great spots.ย Aim for anything WEST of Highway I-25 (the mountain side) and choose the likes of Littleton, Lakewood, Wheat Ridge, Arvada, Morrison or Golden.
+If you’re a city slicker by choice, then Denver and Colorado Springs are great spots.
+Aim for anything WEST of Highway I-25 (the mountainside) and choose the likes of Littleton, Lakewood, Wheat Ridge, Arvada, Morrison, or Golden.

 Here are some of the best places in Colorado to retire, in no particular order: